 See the approved secondary land use plans in Guildford.

 Explore the parks and outdoor amenities in the Guildford and Fraser Heights area.

-Visit our new, multigenerational recreation centres and discover over 20 parks across the Guildford and Fraser Heights community.
+Visit our multigenerational recreation centres in the Guildford and Fraser Heights community.